doitintl/superPy/README.md

 * First, set these two variables in your local environment:
   - SUPERQUERY_USERNAME=xxxxxx
   - SUPERQUERY_PASSWORD=xxxxxx
-* Enter your projectId into this line:
+* Enter your Google Cloud billing project into this line:

 ```
-client.set_project("yourprojectid")
+client.set_project("yourBillingProjectId")
 ```

 * Alternatively: If you prefer to use your username/password combination directly for each query, then inside  [`start.py`](https://github.com/superquery/superPy/blob/master/examples/start.py) enter your details obtained from the superquery.io web interface where it shows `xxxxxxx` below